ncuster/arduino-mouse-keyboard/README.md

-# arduino-mouse-keyboard
+# arduino-mouse
-Control a keyboard and mouse with a joystick, using an arduino.
+Sketch for using a MAME/arcade controller, two push buttons, all to simulate a mouse on an Arduino Micro.